Research at Pilgrim

 - The PhD and ThD require the submission of a thesis of not more than 100,000 words.

 For further information regarding research at Pilgrim, contact the coordinator of research.

 The Dalton McCaughey Library

 The ‘DML’ houses the most significant theological collection in Oceania and is your first stop for any research.
-Search the library catalogue or peruse the range of online resources it has available.
+Search the library catalogue as your first stop.